JohanWes/gtgultimate/README.md

 ## How to Play

-1. **Choose your mode** — Standard for casual play, Arcade for challenge
+1. **Choose your mode** — Standard for casual play, Endless for challenge
 2. **Guess the game** — Type in the search box (fuzzy search enabled!)
 3. **Wrong guess?** — Another screenshot and clue unlock
 4. **Win or lose after 5 guesses** — Move to the next level
-5. **In Arcade:** Use lifelines strategically, spend points wisely in the shop!
+5. **In Endless:** Use lifelines strategically, spend points wisely in the shop!

 ---